GlobedGD/argon-server/docs/server-api.md

 Checks whether an authtoken is valid and matches the given account ID.

+**Note: if you also want to validate/retrieve the user's account name without making additional requests to the GD server, you can use the [check_strong](#get-v1validationcheck_strong) endpoint!**

 Parameters are expeceted to be passed as a query string, aka `/v1/validation/check?arg1=x&arg2=y&arg3=z`.
 The parameters for this endpoint are:

 * `account_id` - integer, ID of user's Geometry Dash account